STATE AND TERRITORY SUMMARIES

 Australian Capital Territory

-The Australian Capital Territory consumed 51 gigalitres of water in 2015-16, an increase of 7% (3 gigalitres) on 2014-15.
-This increase is comprised of an 11% increase in Other industries (1.2 gigalitres) and a 6% increase (1.8 gigalitres) in household consumption.
-Households accounted for 62% of the ACT's total water consumption (31 gigalitres), with the next largest contributor being Other industries (12 gigalitres).
+The Australian Capital Territory consumed 53 gigalitres of water in 2016-17, a slight increase on 2015-16 (1%).
+Households accounted for 59% of the ACT's total water consumption (31 gigalitres), with the next largest contributor being Other industries at 22% (12 gigalitres).

-Water use productivity in the Australian Capital Territory was $713 per kilolitre in 2015-16, a decrease from $730 per kilolitre in 2014-15.
-This amount is far above the Australian average of $103 per kilolitre, due to the ACT's lack of water-intensive industries relative to all other States and Territories.
+Water use productivity in the Australian Capital Territory was $1,441 million per gigalitre in 2016-17, a decrease from $1,448 million per gigalitre in 2015-16.
+This amount was far above the Australian average of $102 million per gigalitre, due to the ACT's lack of water-intensive industries relative to all other States and Territories.